- April 2020

 -

-By Decision of the Council of the National Salvation Front, all the Securitate bodies were disbanded.
+By Decision of the Council of the National Salvation Front, all the Securitate bodies

 - April 9, 1972